webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Would-Rather-Be-Reading.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Basic
+title: Would Rather Be Reading
+collection: Foci
+kind: Focus
 ---
 ## Would Rather Be Reading
 Books are your friends.
 What's more important than knowledge?
 Nothing.